New Students

 Reed College is committed to creating a learning environment that meets the needs of its diverse student body.
 If you anticipate or experience any barriers to completing the placement exams, please do not hesitate to let us know.

 Testing accommodations for placements (such as extended time or a reduced distraction testing space) can be requested by filling out the placement exam accommodation request form.
-Please fill out the form at least one week prior to taking your placement exams, to allow time to get your accommodations in place.
+Please fill out the form at least one week prior to taking your placement exam, to allow time to get your accommodations in place.
 Once you have completed the form, staff from Disability & Accessibility Resources will review your request and may reach out to you if they need more information regarding your needs.

 Questions